telerik/xaml-docs/controls/radhtmlplaceholder/howto/get-webbrowser-behind-radhtmlplaceholder.md

 position: 3
 ---

-# Get the WebBrowser behind the RadHtmlPlaceholder control in an out-of-browser scenario
+# {{ site.framework_name }} RadHtmlPlaceholder Get the WebBrowser behind the RadHtmlPlaceholder control in an out-of-browser scenario

 __RadHtmlPlaceholder__ uses [WebBrowser](http://msdn.microsoft.com/en-us/library/system.windows.controls.webbrowser(v=vs.95).aspx) control internally to render its content.
 You can get the browser which is used in out-of-browser scenarios through the __WebBrowser__ property of the placeholder component.